pymc-devs/pymc/sphinxdocs/modelfitting.rst

 You can produce 'traces' for arbitrary functions with zero arguments as well.
 If you issue the command ``M._funs_to_tally['trace_name'] = f`` before sampling begins, then each time the model variables’ values are tallied, ``f`` will be called with no arguments, and the return value will be tallied.
 After sampling ends you can retrieve the trace as ``M.trace[’trace_name’]``.

-.. _sec:sampler:
+.. _sec_sampler:

 The Sampler class
 =================

 ``MCMC`` is a subclass of a more general class called ``Sampler``.
 Samplers fit models with Monte Carlo fitting methods, which characterize the posterior distribution by approximate samples from it.
 They are initialized as follows: ``Sampler(input=None, db='ram', name='Sampler', reinit_model=True, calc_deviance=False)``.
-The ``input`` argument is a module, list, tuple, dictionary, set, or object that contains all elements of the model, the ``db`` argument indicates which database backend should be used to store the samples (see chapter :ref:`chap:database`), ``reinit_model`` is a boolean flag that indicates whether the model should be re-initialised before running, and ``calc_deviance`` is a boolean flag indicating whether deviance should be calculated for the model at each iteration.
+The ``input`` argument is a module, list, tuple, dictionary, set, or object that contains all elements of the model, the ``db`` argument indicates which database backend should be used to store the samples (see chapter :ref:`chap_database`), ``reinit_model`` is a boolean flag that indicates whether the model should be re-initialised before running, and ``calc_deviance`` is a boolean flag indicating whether deviance should be calculated for the model at each iteration.
 Samplers have the following important methods:

 ``sample(iter, length, verbose, ...)``:
    Samples from the joint distribution.
 The ``iter`` argument controls how